ems-project/web-auditor/README.md

 ## Script's options

+All options can be provided to all WebAuditor scripts, but they don't always have an effect on all scripts:

- * --ca=/path/to/alt/root-ca.crt: used to specify the path to an alternative CA's certificate file
+ * `--ca=/path/to/alt/root-ca.crt`: used to specify the path to an alternative CA's certificate file
+ * `--status-code=200`: Display all links with a return code above the one provided (only for the create.js script)
+ * `--max-pages=5000`: Limit the summary overview to the first x audited pages (performance issue if the website contains too much A11Y issues and/or too much broken links) (only for the create.js script).
+Try `--max-pages=all` to load all pages.

 ## How to